Forecast Times

 in the areas where the total accumulated precipitation is less than

-0.01 inch or 1 millimeter.
+0.02 inches (or 1 millimeter.)
 The shaded contours and intensity of the

 colors indicate the total precipitation accumulation for the indicated